 It’s often clear that your body is holding on to the weight, as bloating may occur, which can lead to considerable discomfort.
 In fact, a study published in medical publication GastroJournal found that the median daily stool weight was 106g for healthy UK adults.
 However, around the world, this weight varies from 72g per day to a staggering 470g per day.

 Gentile adds: “The rate of your digestive system likely won't have a big part to play in day-to-day weight fluctuations, although depending on how much and how often you have a bowel movement, you may notice a difference on the scale after elimination.”

 Alcohol is a diuretic, meaning it makes you wee more than usual as the body seeks to expel the toxins taken in.
 This can lead to weight loss.

-But, as Stuart explains, alcohol is often consumed in combination with foods high in salt and dense in calories, which has the opposite effect – eventually leading to an upward movement on the scales.
+But, in most situations, alcohol is often consumed in combination with foods high in salt and dense in calories, which has the opposite effect – eventually leading to an upward movement on the scales.
 As mentioned previously, high salt intake can lead to weight fluctuations.

 Want to limit the damage of alcohol?
 Alternate alcoholic drinks with water and try to keep salty, calorie-dense foods out of reach, so you’re not tempted to consume them.

 Get the Fit&Well Newsletter

 Start your week with achievable workout ideas, health tips and wellbeing advice in your inbox.

 Lucy is a freelance journalist specializing in health, fitness and lifestyle.
 She was previously the Health and Fitness Editor across various women's magazines, including Woman&Home, Woman and Woman’s Own as well as Editor of Feel Good You.
 She has also previously written for titles including Now, Look, Cosmopolitan, GQ, Red and The Sun.